peterschlosser/msp-red-display-spi-share/README.md

 * The SPI pins within the MSP3218 are NOT connected together.
 The SPI pins at the connector MUST be connected to the MCU to function properly.

 * **Black Screen**
 	* Cause: LED Pin Not Powered.
-The TFT LED display without LED backlight power will aways appear black, even when the display is correctly wired, configured, working, and content has printed to the display.
+The TFT LED display without LED backlight power will always appear black, even when the display is correctly wired, configured, working, and content has printed to the display.
-		* Look closely as the powered display (in a dark room, if needed) to confirm the LED is lit.
-Even a screen with a black background with no content will show evidence the LED backlight is indeed lit.
+		* Look closely at the powered display (in a dark room, if needed) to confirm the LED is lit.
+Even a screen with a black background and no content will show evidence the LED backlight is indeed lit.
 		* Examine your LED signal pin, if you cannot see the LED is on.
 Measure the voltage, if needed.
 		* Make sure the VCC and GND connections are functioning.
 *  **White Screen**, **Garbled Screen**